SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - To remove images ---> docker rmi <image_name>/image_id
 - To remove all images at a time ---> 'docker images -a -q' then 'docker rmi docker images -a q'
 - Instead of pull + create + run commands ---> docker run nginx.
 To run in background ---> docker run -d nginx
 - Nginx is running now and how can i access it ?
 You cannot use VM port to container, so you need to allocate any port to the host first 'docker run -d -p 8080:80 nginx' 8080 port is for VM or host, this is mapped with nginx port or container port 80.
-Interview question is, how can you expose a port of a container ?
-Using 'docker run -d -p 8080:80 nginx' You cannot use same port 8080 because it is already allocated to a container, you can use any other random ports like 8081, 8082, 8083 etc. When you create containers, you will see random names of containers.
+Interview question is, how can you expose port of a container ?
+Using 'docker run -d -p 8080:80 nginx' You cannot use same port 8080 because it is already allocated to one container, you can use any other random ports like 8081, 8082, 8083 etc. When you create containers, you will see random silly names of containers.
 To change name of your own then use 'docker run -d -p 8081:80 --name sai nginx'
 - How can you login to the existing container ? 'docker exec -it <container_name/id> bash'
 - How to see the base OS of a container ? 'cat /etc/*release' check with sudo access.
 - Container will also have IP address, to check this ---> 'docker inspect <container_id>'